-• The Chair of the Qualifying Exam Committee maintains a Blackboard site with an archive of old guals.
-Contact the current Chair for access to the site.
+• The Chair of the Qualifying Exam Committee maintains a Blackboard site with an archive of old quals.
+Contact the current Chair (Prof. Kestner) for access to the site.
+The site name is "Physics Graduate Programs Archive" and you should be able to find it under "Organizations".